 These days, yoga is an incredibly popular activity in almost every country in the world.
 There are people who practice yoga for all kinds of reasons from weight loss, to flexibility gains, to dealing with stress.
-Yoga was first practiced in India thousands of years ago, and at that time, it was not considered to be exercise.
+Yoga began in India around 5,000 years ago, and at that time, it was not considered to be exercise.

 For practitioners back then, and many practitioners today, yoga was a way of life, which facilitated a spiritual transformation through mindfulness.
 Raja yoga, often referred to as classical yoga, uses eight separate practices or “limbs”.
 Most modern yoga classes will focus on just “asana”, which is the physical limb and incorporates the stretches and poses for which yoga is now best known.